Igor Kirillov (general)

 Igor Anatolyevich Kirillov (Игорь Анатольевич Кириллов; 13 July 1970 – 17 December 2024) was a Russian lieutenant general.
-He was the head of the Chemical, Biological, and Nuclear Defense Troops of the Russian Armed Forces until his assassination in 2024 by Ukrainian security forces.
-Kirillov was the highest-ranking Russian military official to be killed outside the front lines since Russia's 2022 invasion of Ukraine.
-Kirillov's military unit has been accused by the US and Ukraine of having used the chemical weapon chloropicrin, outlawed internationally by the Chemical Weapons Convention, which Russia has ratified.
-At the time of his death, Kirillov was subject to multiple economic sanctions and a Ukrainian arrest warrant for deploying chloropicrin against enemy troops.
+He was the head of the Chemical, Biological, and Nuclear Defense Troops of the Russian Armed Forces.
+He held a Candidate of Military Sciences degree.
+He was awarded the title Hero of the Russian Federation (2024, posthumous) and was a Hero of Labour of the Russian Federation (2021), becoming the first person to receive both honors.

+Kirillov's military unit has been accused by the US and Ukraine of having used the chemical weapon chloropicrin during the Russia's 2022 invasion of Ukraine, outlawed internationally by the Chemical Weapons Convention, which Russia has ratified.
+He was subject to multiple economic sanctions and a Ukrainian arrest warrant for deploying chloropicrin against enemy troops.

+On 17 December 2024, Kirillov was killed in Moscow by the detonation of an explosive device as a result of a Security Service of Ukraine (SBU) special operation.

 Biography

 Igor Kirillov was born on 13 July 1970 in Kostroma, Russian Soviet Republic.

 Kirillov was in the Armed Forces of the USSR from 1987.
 In 1991, he graduated with honours from the Kostroma Higher Military Command School of Chemical Defense.
 From 1991 to 1994, he served as a platoon commander in the Western Group of Forces.
 After the latter left Germany, he served in the Moscow Military District.
 From 1995, he held positions successively from company commander to brigade commander of a separate radiation, chemical, and biological protection brigade.

 From 2005 to 2007, Kirillov studied at the NBC Protection Military Academy.

 From 2009, Kirillov served in various positions in the Office of the Chief of the Russian NBC Protection Troops of the Russian Armed Forces.

 In September 2014, Kirillov was appointed head of the Timoshenko NBC Protection Military Academy.

 In April 2017, Kirillov became the head of the NBC Protection Troops of the Armed Forces of the Russian Federation.
 He took part in the creation and adoption of the new multiple rocket launcher TOS-2 "Tosochka".